Summary

 Containers define overall size, placement, and background.

-Sections let you visually structure content.
+Sections let you visually structure content and apply some local styling.

 The Three Building Blocks of Every Message